karunakarrao/DevOps/Terraform/Terraform Basics.md

 Q. What is Infrastructure as Code (IAC) ?
 -------------------------------------------------------------------------
-A. Infrastructure as code (IaC) tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
+A. Infrastructure as code (IaC) tools, allow you to manage infrastructure with configuration files rather than through a graphical user interface.
 IaC allows you to build, change, and manage your infrastructure in a safe environment.
 Configuration file can be reuse and share.

 Examples: